-CCDC's 1986 Central District Plan for the eight-block downtown area established a recommendation that 1% of each capital project be set aside for commissioning art.
-Redevelopment districts that were formed after that-River Street/Myrtle Street, Old Boise/Eastside, and Westside-continue with this practice.
-These public dollars, provided on a project by project basis, are leveraged to secure funds from private developers who build in CCDC districts.
-In 2002 CCDC passed a Cultural Investment Policy, which established a systematic approach to CCDC's funding of culture within its districts including permanent public art, temporary public art, cultural facilities, and performing arts events.
-CCDC approved a 2007 Master Downtown Arts and Culture Plan for all districts that is a tool for planners, developer, artists and residents interested in integrating the arts into downtown Boise.
+CCDC's 1986 Central Urban Renewal District Master Plan for the eight-block downtown area established a recommendation that 1% of each capital project be set aside for commissioning art.
+Redevelopment districts that were formed after that-River Street/Myrtle Street, Old Boise/Eastside,River Myrtle-Old Boise and Westside Downtown-continue with this practice.
+These public dollars, provided on a project-by-project basis, are leveraged to secure fundsencourage art investments from private developers who build in CCDC districts.
+In 2002 CCDC passed a Cultural Investment Policy, which established a systematic approach to CCDC's funding of culture within its districts, including permanent public art, temporary public art, cultural facilities, and performing arts events.
+CCDC approved a 2007 Master Downtown Arts and Culture Plan for all districts that is a tool for planners, developers, artists and residents interested in integrating the arts into downtown Boise.